 Here you can see rehabilitated orangutans coming in from the open jungle to feed on bananas distributed by their human former carers.
 More orangutans, proboscis monkeys, macaques, elephants, crocodiles and more await you deeper in the jungle, and a few hours river cruise can take you there.
 With such a list of possible sightings, it is a little like scuba diving but without getting wet!

-Sitting snugly in this dream location is this delightful beach resort constructed mostly of wood and consisting of 23 stilted chalets, many of which are on the beach while others are set further into the little virgin rainforest that covers most of the island.
+Sitting snugly in this dream location is this delightful beach resort constructed mostly of wood and consisting of 23 stilted beach chalets and 9 water chalets.
+Many of the beach chalets are directly on the waterfront while others are set further into the little virgin rainforest that covers most of the island.
+The water chalets are set directly over the sea.
 The chalets at Lankayan Island Dive Resort are spacious, air-conditioned, with en-suite facilities and tastefully furnished with local arts and crafts.
 You can enjoy sunset drinks on the privacy of your own balcony or by getting to know other guests at the resort bar.

 Covered by thick tropical island vegetation on its topside, this peaceful, untouched little piece of paradise is ringed by an endless pure white sandy beach and nearby coral reefs that are ideal for diving.
 Baby sharks swim in the shallows, turtles will pop their heads up in the water perhaps planning to come ashore to lay eggs and turtle hatchlings scurry down the beach for their first swim in the sea.